yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/edit-universe.md

 For universes that use Google Cloud Provider (GCP) or Amazon Web Services (AWS), YBA allows you to change the VM images and increase the volume size without moving the data from the old nodes to the new nodes.
 This is known as smart resize and is subject to the following:

-- Instances with ephemeral disks cannot undergo smart resize to avoid potential data loss, but smart resize to ephemeral disks is supported.
+- To avoid potential data loss, you can't do a smart resize of instances with ephemeral disks.
+Smart resize _to_ ephemeral disks is supported.

 - Smart resize cannot decrease the volume size.